ynput/ayon-python-api/README.md

 - we've decided that addons won't be imported dynamically but path to their python package will be added to sys.path (and PYTHONPATH) on start
     - this requires that they must have unique "non common" name so they can be safely imported
     - for example 'ftrack' is too generic, instead of that should be used something like 'openpype_ftrack' (this won't be forced, just recommended)
-    - we have to find out how to "discover" them
+    - we have to find out how to "discover" them, probably using server connection and knowing where are stored on the machine
 - `openpype.lib` must contain only "ready to use" functions from any part of code
 - abstract implementation of host will be moved from `openpype.pipeline` to `openpype.hosts`
 - host will have 2 implementations public and in-dcc implementation